aimeos/aimeos-docs/src/config/controller-jobs/catalog-import.md

 * Type: array - Associative list of MShop item domain names
 * Since: 2018.04

-This configuration setting overwrites the shared option "controller/common/catalog/import/csv/domains" if you need a specific setting for the job controller.
-Otherwise, you should use the shared option for consistency.
+For efficient processing, the items associated to the catalogs can be fetched to, minimizing the number of database queries required.
+To be most effective, the list of item domain names should be used in the mapping configuration too, so the retrieved items will be used during the import.

 See also:

+* controller/jobs/catalog/import/csv/backup
+* controller/jobs/catalog/import/csv/converter
+* controller/jobs/catalog/import/csv/location
 * controller/jobs/catalog/import/csv/mapping
+* controller/jobs/catalog/import/csv/max-size
 * controller/jobs/catalog/import/csv/skip-lines
-* controller/jobs/catalog/import/csv/converter
-* controller/jobs/catalog/import/csv/strict
-* controller/jobs/catalog/import/csv/backup
-* controller/common/catalog/import/csv/max-size

 ## location

 File or directory where the content is stored which should be imported

 ```
-controller/jobs/catalog/import/csv/location = tmp/import.zip
+controller/jobs/catalog/import/csv/location = catalog
 ```

-* Default:
+* Default: catalog
-* Type: string - Absolute file or directory path
+* Type: string - Relative path to the CSV files
-* Since: 2018.04
+* Since: 2015.08

-You need to configure the file or directory that acts as container for the CSV files that should be imported.
+You need to configure the CSV file or directory with the CSV files that should be imported.
 It should be an absolute path to be sure but can be relative path if you absolutely know from where the job will be executed from.

-The path can point to any supported container format as long as the content is in CSV format, e.g.

-* Directory container / CSV file
-* Zip container / compressed CSV file

 See also:

+* controller/jobs/catalog/import/csv/backup
+* controller/jobs/catalog/import/csv/converter
+* controller/jobs/catalog/import/csv/domains
+* controller/jobs/catalog/import/csv/location
-* controller/jobs/catalog/import/csv/container/type
+* controller/jobs/catalog/import/csv/mapping
-* controller/jobs/catalog/import/csv/container/content
+* controller/jobs/catalog/import/csv/max-size
-* controller/jobs/catalog/import/csv/container/options
+* controller/jobs/catalog/import/csv/skip-lines

 ## mapping